 - 1 = Interrupt-on-Change enabled on the pin for a negative-going edge.
-IOCCFx bit and IOCIF flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin u = Bit is unchanged x = Bit is unknown -n/n = Value at POR and BOR/Value at all other Resets
+IOCCFx bit and IOCIF flag will be set upon detecting an edge. - 0 = Interrupt-on-Change disabled for the associated pin

-REGISTER 17-9: IOCCF: INTERRUPT-ON-CHANGE PORTC FLAG REGISTER bit 7-0 IOCCF<7:0>: Interrupt-on-Change PORTC Flag bits
+REGISTER 17-9: IOCCF: INTERRUPT-ON-CHANGE PORTC FLAG REGISTER bit 7-0 IOCCF[7:0]: Interrupt-on-Change PORTC Flag bits